Henrique-Peixoto/typescript-the-net-ninja/README.md

 ```
 You can see that in the last operation the value <i>'First string'</i> got replaced with the value <i>0</i>, which is perfectly normal in this case.

-One thing you would not be able to do is to push a, let's say, <i>boolean</i> into the array.
+One thing you would not be able to do is to push a, let's say, <i>boolean</i> into this array.
 This would raise the following error
 >Argument of type 'boolean' is not assignable to parameter of type 'string | number'.

 ## Objects